coggeshall2/full-stack-project-front-end/README.md

 credentials and handle all CRUD actions on a Rails API that I created with generated scaffold commands.
 My user stories for this project were:

--A user needs to create a new account
+- A user needs to create a new account
--A user needs to login
+- A user needs to login
--A user needs view all their trails
+- A user needs view all their trails
--A user needs to search for a trail
+- A user needs to search for a trail
--A user needs to update a trail
+- A user needs to update a trail
--A user needs to create a new trail
+- A user needs to create a new trail
--A user needs to delete a trail
+- A user needs to delete a trail
--A user needs to change their password
+- A user needs to change their password
--A user needs to logout
+- A user needs to logout

 In addition to these user stories, some of the project requirements were: